| | | |

 With

-gently simmering on the stove.
-As the outside temperature
+on the stove.
+As the outside temperature plummets

-warm us to the core as no other food can.
+meals warm us to the core as no other food

 These

-wonderful for families that have varied schedules - just keep
+that have varied schedules - just keep the

-the stew warm for stragglers who get home late from school
+stew warm for stragglers who get home late

 Spicy